Jarl-Bjoern/Yggdrasil/README.md

   - Improved firewall settings
   - New alias for clearing the terminal
   - New alias for important pentesting url opening
+  - New feature to choose between one or multiple files while using the parameter `-cP`
   - New custom configs for screenrc and tmux
   - Outsourcing of the documentation to the Yggdrasil wiki